mauritsl/bluegate-class/README.md

 Add a Query annotation to register GET-parameters as function parameters in the callbacks.
 You must specify a type.
 Usual types are "string", "int" and "bool".
 A list of available types is available in the [BlueGate](https://www.npmjs.com/package/bluegate) readme.
+All types are supported, but ``string`` is handled as ``path``, because strings are confusing when not used in paths, as they cannot contain slashes.

 ```javascript
 /**